-Dating to around the same period is the Church of Melleus which is in a reasonable state of preservation with a number of surviving columns and interesting inscriptions from the 6th and 7th centuries on the paving stones.
+Dating to around the same period is the Church of Melleus.
+Standing in a reasonable state of preservation, the church boasts columns and inscriptions from the 6th and 7th centuries on the paving stones.
 Evidence of the Vandal period survives in the form of the Vandal Chapel – dating to the reigns of King Thrasamund and King Hilderic in the early 6th century AD.

 Of the other ruins at Haïdra, the most prominent is the Arch of Septimius Severus.
 Built in 195 AD it remains very well preserved with decorative markings still intact.
-However, one of the best places to actually explore is the underground bath complex, a series of reasonably intact bath chambers and corridors which you can still wander around freely.
+However, one of the best places to actually explore is the underground bath complex, a series of chambers and corridors which you can wander freely.